mnoriega-mx/HackaWu/README.md

 # HackaWu: YOLOv3 Training Resources

-This repository contains the configuration and trained weights for a YOLOv3 model, tailored for object detection tasks.
+This repository contains the code and work made for Hackaton 2024 for the Tecnologico de Monterrey challenge.

 ## Download Files